The Unified Persistent Pipeline

 Ionify can reason about:

-This is the foundation for Ionify Analyze, future cloud-level shared CAS, and AI-assisted build optimization.
+This is the foundation for Ionify Analyze, Cloud CAS (in progress), and Authority Federation.

 Ionify does not just run your build.